suyashnatural/bank-pageobjects-protractor/README.md

 Tools Used:
 Protractor,
+Chai, Jasmine (for assertion),
 Allure Reports (for high quality reports),
 Winston Logs (for logs),
-Xlsx (for reading data from excel), nodemailer (for sending mails),
+Xlsx (for reading data from excel),
+Nodemailer (for sending mails),
 Custom Wrappers

 Other features:
-Integrated with jenkins (for Continuous Integration), Configured Docker+Selenium Grid+Protractor (to achieve cross browser testing - contenarization)
+Integrated with Jenkins (for Continuous Integration), Configured Docker+Selenium Grid+Protractor (to achieve cross browser testing - containerization)